Post

 \[\begin{align*} e^{\lambda_1 x} &= e^{-(a/2)x + i\omega x}, \\ e^{\lambda_2 x} &= e^{-(a/2)x - i\omega x} \end{align*}\]

-However, in this case too, we can obtain a basis of real-valued solutions as follows.
+However, we can also obtain a basis of real solutions as follows.

 \[e^{it} = \cos t + i\sin t \label{eqn:euler_formula}\tag{8}\]